johandry/blog/content/post/terranova-terraform-from-go.md

 Your code can include more than one provider, for example, if the code is to create host in the  cloud or different platforms this code has to import all the packages and add those that are needed by the Terraform code.

+The only Provider that is loaded by default is `null`.
+It's a resource that allows you to configure provisioners that are not directly associated with a single existing resource.

 ### Provisioners

 Every Terraform code uses at least one Provider, but not all the Terraform codes uses a provisioner.
 In this example we are using the provisioner `file`, so same as with providers, we have to get it, import it and add it.